 - Next, you will need to import the XML file into your database

 on the Enterprise.
 This provides your Process Framework database with

 the necessary workflow for working with sessions and designs.
-NOTE: If you already have a Process Framework database on the Enterprise and are upgrading to use Engine Mobile (i.e., you're implementing the Engine Mobile Solution for the first time), be sure to select the Append Data option when prompted to Replace or Append during import.
+NOTE: If you already have a Process Framework database on the Enterprise and are upgrading to use Engine Mobile (i.e., you're implementing Engine Mobile for the first time), be sure to select the Append Data option when prompted to Replace or Append during import.
 This ensures you don't lose any custom workflow components (e.g., tasks, roles).